-Just recently, there was a video post on LinkedIn about a car showroom which was nearly conned by a ‘customer’ who had attempted to take out a BBL in the showroom’s name in order to pay for a vehicle.
+Just recently a clip was circulated around LinkedIn showing a car showroom which was almost conned by a ‘customer’ who had attempted to take out a BBL in the showroom’s name in order to pay for a vehicle.
 Fortunately, the owner of the business was wise to this and noticed it in time, preventing a huge impact on his company.
 But many may not have been so lucky.

 The repercussions of this are potentially massive.
 Apart from the ethical and moral issues arising, the financial losses will hit the country hard, as it is questionable how many of these loans will be repaid.